Concepts

 The nature of equity

 Of the five financial statement elements, equity is the most mercurial.
-In part, because it’s measured as the amount of recognised assets less the amount of recognised liabilities, expressed in this form of the accounting equation.
-Assets – Liabilities = Equity (net assets) Measuring total equity as a residual is…Read more
+In part, because it’s total amount is measured as the total of recognised assets less the total of recognised liabilities, expressed in this form of the accounting equation.
+Assets – Liabilities = Equity (net assets) Measuring total equity as…Read more

 Read more